Academic Practice MA AP | PGDAP | PGCAP – Online Course

 Programme structure

-Under all pathways, students will be encouraged to contribute to learning, providing case studies and perspectives from their local contexts.
+Throughout the programme, students will be encouraged to contribute to learning, providing case studies and perspectives from their local contexts.
 This will create a strong global and active learning experience and a global network of contacts.

 ModulesMA APPGDAPPGCAP